-1. Describe chemical nature of all macronutrients and selected micronutrients.

-2. Analyze the importance of chemical components of food in human physiology.

-3. Explain the significance of the different sections of a food label.

-4. Analyze various diets for selected nutrients and fluids, including evaluation of your own lifestyle
+- 1. Analyze the importance of nutrients in human physiology. - 3.
+Explain the significance of the different sections of a food label and use it in practical meal planning - 4.
+Analyze various diets for selected nutrients and fluids, including evaluation of your own lifestyle if desired - 5.
+Think critically when presented with nutritional "science" in popular media and make appropriate choices. - 6.
+Do your own reading and studying.

-5. Creatively present knowledge acquired in class in form of infographics, sketches, graphs or other forms of creative expression.

-6. Do your own reading and studying.